Organic work: Toleration

 The Polish subjects under Austrian jurisdiction (after 1867, the Habsburg Empire was commonly known as Austria-Hungary) confronted a generally more lenient regime.
 Poles suffered no religious persecution in predominantly-Catholic Austria, and Vienna counted on the Polish nobility as allies in the complex political calculus of its multinational realm.
 In return for loyalty, Austrian Poland, or Galicia, received considerable administrative and cultural autonomy.
 Galicia gained a reputation as an oasis of toleration in contrast to the oppression of German and Russian Poland.
 The Galician Sejm acted as a semiautonomous parliamentary body in the province, and Poles represented the region in the empire government in Vienna.
-In the late 1800s, the Universities of Krakow and Lwów became the centers of Polish intellectual activity, and Krakow became the centre of Polish art and thought.
+In the late 1800s, the Universities of Kraków and Lwów became the centers of Polish intellectual activity, and Kraków became the centre of Polish art and thought.
 Even after the restoration of independence, many residents of southern Poland retained a touch of nostalgia for the days of the Habsburg Empire.